Fredrick-Abaidoo/alx-pre_course/README.md

-I just updated from the github
+I just updated from the github account